-- will be retroactive to September 1st, of the academic year of application. - Evaluation of professional competence and performance shall be based on the principal responsibilities of Librarians as set out in Article 16.2 and shall include their assigned responsibilities.
-Professional competence and performance may be demonstrated by the attainment of recognized professional qualifications, performance of assigned responsibilities in an effective manner, continuing efforts to maintain competence and evidence of contributions to advances in the profession through SRC and/or professional development. - c) For promotion to the rank of Librarian III the candidate normally must: - i) demonstrate an overall high standard of performance in discharging his/her duties and responsibilities as a professional librarian; - ii) demonstrate on-going efforts to contribute to the university and the community; - iii) demonstrate satisfactory application to scholarly, research and creative activities and/or professional development.
+Evaluation of professional competence and performance shall be based on the principal responsibilities of Librarians as set out in Article 16.2 and shall include their assigned responsibilities.
+Professional competence and performance may be demonstrated by the attainment of recognized professional qualifications, performance of assigned responsibilities in an effective manner, continuing efforts to maintain competence and evidence of contributions to advances in the profession through SRC and/or professional development.

+For promotion to the rank of Librarian III the candidate normally must:

+- a) demonstrate an overall high standard of performance in discharging his/her duties and responsibilities as a professional librarian; - b) demonstrate on-going efforts to contribute to the university and the community; - c) demonstrate satisfactory application to scholarly, research and creative activities and/or professional development.

-4. Librarian IV
+2. Librarian IV